 Many different debuggers exist:

-ddd, Totalview and Intel Debugger are just a few.
+ddd, and Totalview are just a few.
 While a command-line debugger (like

 gdb) might seem daunting at first, they are an invaluable tool for quick debugging and debugging in complicated scenarios such as when you're running on a cluster.
 Learning one should be essential to any computational scientist.

 For debugging MOOSE-based applications we recommend

 lldb if you're using the clang compiler (default on Mac OSX) and